esotericfoundation/logo/docs/README.md

 - `svg`
 - `png`

-Pre-built versions of the logo in the above formats can be found on the [releases][releases] page on GitHub.
+The logo can be found in the above formats on the [releases][releases] page on GitHub.

 These formats are used because they provide the highest quality for the logo image.